declare-lab/PathFinder-PRM/src/evaluation/README.md

 ## 3. Reward-Guided Greedy Search

 Reward-Guided Greedy Search is an inference-time procedure for measuring how well a Process Reward Model (PRM) can guide step-by-step generation toward high-quality outputs.
 At each decoding step, the policy model generates 8 candidate continuations; the PRM then scores each partial trace according to its expected downstream correctness, and the highest-scoring candidate is greedily selected.
 By repeating this “propose → score → select” cycle until completion, Reward-Guided Greedy Search provides a clear metric of a PRM's performance in guiding the policy model towards correct solutions.
 In our setup, we use `Qwen/Qwen2.5-7B-Instruct` as the policy model.
-We conducted this evaluation across several widely recognized math reasoning benchmarks, including AIME24, AMC23, MATH, Olympiad Bench, College MATH, and Minerva MATH2.
+We conducted this evaluation across several widely recognized math reasoning benchmarks, including AIME24, AMC23, MATH, Olympiad Bench, College MATH, and Minerva MATH.

 ### Running evaluation
 To run Reward-Guided Greedy Search and evaluate the final generations, run the following command: